aimms/user-guide/aimms-ide/CPLEX/General/CPLEX_General_-_Read_Parameter_File.rst

 **Note**

 *	The parameter file uses CPLEX names instead of AIMMS names for the options.
-The :ref:`CPLEX_AIMMS_to_CPLEX_22_1_Mapping`  can be used to find the CPLEX parameter name corresponding to an option in AIMMS.
+The :ref:`CPLEX_AIMMS_to_CPLEX_Mapping`  can be used to find the CPLEX parameter name corresponding to an option in AIMMS.
 *	The option **Parallel Mode**  cannot be changed during the solution process of a multi-objective optimization problem; it will be ignored when present in a multi-objective parameter file.
 *	With setting 'Overrule' the parameter files specifying different option settings for multi-objective optimization will be ignored.